-Understand the data flow.
-Chatbot conversation can take place through any number of UIs ranging from Facebook Messenger to smartphone assistants to your own app.
-You’ll want to understand who has access to your data, how it’s governed by your own and regulatory policies, and how it is secured.

-Second pass.
 2. Build to your vision.
 At one point during development it became clear that dialog buttons could be used to expedite the project.
 Dialog buttons are Yes/No; Small/Med/Large, options in a conversation and are popular in many chat UIs.

 When we hit that point in development the thought occurred “should we or shouldn’t we?”
 That’s where our vision led the way.
 Can a motorist with both hands on the wheel engage in chatbot dialog with buttons to press?
 There would be no buttons.

 3. Keep it simple.
-Natural language chatbots need to be trained in the language of the domain in which they are used.
+Natural language UIs need to be trained in the language of the domain in which they are used.
 The tighter the bot’s purpose, the less data it needs for training.
-Start with a few tasks for easier development and ongoing improvement.
+Master a select few tasks for easier development and ongoing improvement.
 In the near term there’s no such thing as a general AI chatbot.
 Focus on and master one or two tasks that make customers happy and achieve a business goal.

 4. Understand the data flow.
 Chatbot conversation can take place through any number of UIs ranging from Facebook Messenger to smartphone assistants to your own app.
 You’ll want to understand who has access to your data, how it’s governed by your own and regulatory policies, and how it is secured.